alsmola/graphgrc/scf/hrs-032-competencyrequirementsforsecurity-relatedpositions.md

-# HRS-03.2 - Competency Requirements for Security-Related Positions
+# SCF - %!S(string=HRS-03.2 - Competency Requirements for Security-Related Positions)
 Mechanisms exist to ensure that all security-related positions are staffed by qualified individuals who have the necessary skill set.
 ## Mapped framework controls
 ### ISO 27001